POLK SOIL AND WATER CONSERVATION DISTRICT

 HIMALAYAN BLACKBERRY

-Widespread and familiar, Reed Canary Grass is a rampant invader of wetland and riparian areas throughout the State and the Country. click below to find several useful resources for controlling and managing this species.
+Widespread and familiar, blackberry is a rampant invader of wetland and riparian areas throughout the State and the Country.
+Click below to find several useful resources for controlling and managing this species.

 Medusahead